 In the future, technologies associated with energy could be incorporated into roads, leading to increased functionality.
 The technologies include piezoelectric panels, which transform vehicle vibrations on the road to the energy that is used as inductive power that charges electric vehicles when they pass on the road.
 With increased cost reduction, solar highways that incorporate resilient solar panels in the road as a way of generating electricity may start popping up after France introduced the first solar highway.

-I believe when fully incorporated into roads, cars, street lamps, and traffic lights, smart technology is going to revolutionize driving experience.
+I believe when fully incorporated into roads, cars, street lamps, and traffic lights, smart technology is going to revolutionize the driving experience.
 However, while the advances are usually developed with safety at the core, they can only go so far in attaining that goal.

 Some actual problems of the cities roads